Home My Council Performance Performance Dashboard – April – October 2025

 Customer satisfaction with Dorking Sports Centre

-• Commentary: Performance for Q1 is under target at 73% against a target of 80%.
+- Commentary: Performance for Q2 is under target at 76% against a target of 80%.
 The capital expenditure to refurbish the gym, studio and reception area at Dorking Sports Centre (DSC), which was initially planned to be delivered in the first year of the contract, has been delayed.
-This is because GLL were investigating enhanced options to extend the gym and increase the level of capital investment.
-The capital expenditure has now been confirmed and it is anticipated that works will be completed later in 2025.
-The repair to the sports hall flooring has also been programmed to commence.
-Both should have a positive impact on the level of customer satisfaction.
+This is because GLL have been investigating enhanced options to extend the gym and increase the level of capital investment.
+The increased capital expenditure was approved and works commenced in October; unfortunately due to the layout of the centre the works have caused further disruption, with the gym area being reduced in size and members having to use the swim changing rooms.
+During December (which is historically the quietest time of the year) the whole gym will be closed and members have the option to use alternative facilities in Leatherhead and Reigate and Banstead, but we expect customer satisfaction levels to stay amber until the newly refurbished gym opens in January 2026.
+Another contributing factor has been the delayed repair to the sports hall flooring due to an insurance claim, however this has now been fully replaced which will also have a positive impact on the level of customer satisfaction going forward.

 Customer satisfaction level for Dorking Halls events